project-local.cmake: How To Hook Into LIBRA

 See Using cmake Globbing for rationale on why globs are used, contrary to common cmake guidance.

-Build and Run-time Diagnostics
+Build And Configure-time Diagnostics

 LIBRA provides a number of functions/macros to simplify the complexity of cmake, and answer questions such as “am I really building/running what I think I am?”.
 Some useful functions available in project-local.cmake are: